annalisa144/reverdecer/_posts/2018-09-30-baking-in-a-grill.md

 We've made cakes, [brownies,](http://reverdecer.annalisagross.com/2018/10/27/avocado-turtle-brownies/) [crisps](https://reverdecer.annalisagross.com/2018/08/27/how-to-make-apple-crisp-in-a-grill/) and more.

 Baking isn't that different from roasting, which people often do in grills.
 But those are big grills and big cuts of meat.
 We have a trim and portable grill, which means baking is nearly impossible.
-Baking requires indirect heat, and our grill is so tight that it's hard to space without direct heat.
+Baking requires indirect heat, and our grill is so tight that it's hard to find space without direct heat.

 [Pizza](https://reverdecer.annalisagross.com/2018/09/10/pizza-on-the-grill/) works fabulously, but that's grilling, not baking.